LouHenryAlvarez/jackbox/README.md

     # the result
     SecondClass.new.val.should == 'something'

 For all this to happen Jackbox also introduces some additional ruby constructs, namely the keywords #inject and #enrich.
 These can be thought of as simply new corollaries to #include and #extend.
-If you're working with injectors you need to use them depending on context as some of the functionality of Injectors is related to them.
+In fact they can be used interchangeably.
+If you're working with injectors you may want to use them instead depending on context to make clear your intent.

 #### #inject/include(*j*)
 This method is analogous to ruby's #include but its use is reserved for Injectors.
-The scope of this method is the same as the scope of #include, and its intended use is for class definitions.
+The scope of this method is the same as the scope of #include, and its intended use like include's is for class definitions.
 Use it to "include" an Injector into a receiving class.

 #### #enrich/extend(*j*)
 This method in turn is analogous to ruby's #extend.
 The scope of this method is also the same as that of #extend, and its intended use if for object definition.
 Use it to extend the receiver of an injector.

+**IMPORTANT NOTE: Injector lookup follows the method and not the constant lookup algorithm.**

+If you need to follow constant lookup, here is the code for that:

+    Name = injector :sym ....

 ### Injector Versioning